jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 want to understand the culture around us, this is the most apparent way to start.

+A small warning about "globalism":
+One of the particular ironies of this present day is the globalism and universalism called for by by the Baha'i writings, as practiced by _individuals_, has not been as beneficial in practice when this same quality is applied to societies.
+Critics of globalism should be careful to make this important distinction.
+It is possible to be globalist and universalist in outlook, and yet also regard the critics of "globalism" as it is currently embodied as very much having legitimate grievances.
+On the opening of the twenty-first century, the Universal House of Justice wrote as follows:

+>  In the perspective of Bahá’u’lláh’s teachings, the greatest danger of both the moral crisis and the
+>  inequities associated with globalization in its current form is an entrenched philosophical attitude
+>  that seeks to justify and excuse these failures.
+The overthrow of the twentieth century’s totalitarian
+>  systems has not meant the end of ideology.
+On the contrary.
+There has not been a society in the
+>  history of the world, no matter how pragmatic, experimentalist and multi-form it may have been,
+>  that did not derive its thrust from some foundational interpretation of reality.
+Such a system of
+>  thought reigns today virtually unchallenged across the planet, under the nominal designation
+>  “Western civilization”.
+Philosophically and politically, it presents itself as a kind of liberal relativism;
+>  economically and socially, as capitalism—two value systems that have now so adjusted to each other
+>  and become so mutually reinforcing as to constitute virtually a single, comprehensive world-view.
+>  Appreciation of the benefits—in terms of the personal freedom, social prosperity and scientific
+>  progress enjoyed by a significant minority of the Earth’s people—cannot withhold a thinking person
+>  from recognizing that the system is morally and intellectually bankrupt.
+It has contributed its best to
+>  the advancement of civilization, as did all its predecessors, and, like them, is impotent to deal with
+>  the needs of a world never imagined by the eighteenth century prophets who conceived most of its
+>  component elements.
+Shoghi Effendi did not limit his attention to divine right monarchies,
+>  established churches or totalitarian ideologies when he posed the searching question: “Why should
+>  these, in a world subject to the immutable law of change and decay, be exempt from the
+>  deterioration that must needs overtake every human institution?”

+Unfortunately, a common trope among critics of globalsm is to essentially blame everyone with a passport or working knowledge of a second language as being part of an unelected "elite" which has thrust this on the hard-working people of America.
+Let's be clear about this; holding the belief that all the members the earth are brothers in the eyes of God in no way makes you complicit in the problems of globalization.
+And those who would despise such people as insufficiently patriotic are badly misled, perhaps willingly.
+Someone who is upset due to the loss of jobs to lower paying countries has a point, even if you disagree with it.
+But if someone is upset with you because you fail to be incensed by street signs in spanish, this says far more about their moral character than yours.

 ## Special USA Mandate: Antiracism